Backups are part of our overall philosophy of high availability (HA) and ease of disaster recovery (DR). All apps in all accounts are backed up daily.

 Table CSV provides a CSV of the data for a particular table leaving the live app untouched.
-Note, this is for table data only, and does not include file attachments or any schema info.
+Note, that this is for table data only, and does not include file attachments or any schema information.

 Restore to Copy provides a copy of the entire application, leaving the live app untouched. *Note, Restore to Copy restores do not copy over users and roles and also does not retain file attachments.

 Note: Upon transferring an app to a different realm, if a restore (restore deleted, restore to copy or overwrite) is done to a date prior to the transfer, the app (or its copy) will be moved back to the old realm.

 To request a restore

 Note: For security reasons, to fulfill a restore of any type, the request must come from the email address of a Full-Management Account Admin.
 Users within the app, even if they are the App manager/owner, or in an App admin role, will be directed to work with their account admin team.
 See Admin capabilities for more information.

 Contact Quickbase Technical Support and tell us that you need a restore.
 You will be asked to provide:

 Whether you need to restore file attachments (only available for overwrite restores)